AIRCRAFT TOWING SYSTEMS

 Increased airport capacity

 Channel modules are built off-site prior to installation on or near the airport depending on the airport.
-First, a modified ‘concrete cutting vehicle’ cuts the channel into the taxiway, second, a trench is dug and the foundation is constructed and finally the channel module dropped into place and secured.
+First, a channel is cut into the taxiway or ramp area, second, a trench is dug and the foundation is constructed and finally, the channel module dropped into place and secured.
 After each channel section is complete, the taxiway can be used for normal airport operations until the entire ATS system installation is complete and operational.

 INSTALLATION COST ESTIMATE